2018 Taking Nature Black Agenda

 Many people think of "nature" as some distant place, largely undisturbed by human activity.
 In reality, nature is all around us, including in big cities.
 In fact, many outstanding and accomplished environmental professionals developed their love of and respect for nature through their early outdoor adventures in their own urban neighborhoods.
 Now, many of these same professionals are reaching out to urban communities to encourage youth and others to explore environmental careers by exposing them to new and exciting possibilities.

-In this session, you'll hear directly from leading professionals who turned their neighborhood experiences into successful and fulfilling green careers.
-Learn how they did it, and how you can, too.
+In this session, participants heard directly from leading professionals who turned their neighborhood experiences into successful and fulfilling green careers.
+Panelists shared creative ideas about how to engage communities to enjoy outdoor experiences right in their own neighborhoods.

 Roots and Resistance: Preserving the Rich Eco-Cultural Legacies of Black Communities

 African American communities have a rich legacy of protecting their ecosystems from corporate pollution as well as challenging land monopolization through the creation of heir property, the most widespread form of property ownership within the African American community.
-Through the lens of two eco-activists, this session will elevate both grassroots and legal strategies to advance an alternative future rooted in racial equity, economic democracy, and planet sustainability.
+Through the lens of two eco-activists, participants enjoyed an informative discussion that combined history along with present-day challenges.
+The goal is to elevate both grassroots and legal strategies to advance an alternative future rooted in racial equity, economic democracy, and planet sustainability.

 Taking Control of Your Career in the Green Industry

 "Green Jobs" help the environment as well as the local, regional and national economy.
-Find out what kinds of career opportunities exist today and into the future by joining an insightful discussion with these experts on jobs, diversity and inclusion, entrepreneurship, HR, and the environmental movement.
+Experts on jobs, diversity and inclusion, entrepreneurship, HR, and the environmental movement shared details about the kinds of career opportunities exist today and talked about what opportunities might exist into the future.

-You'll also hear great tips on effective networking and job search techniques during this engaging, interactive discussion.
+Attendees also learned great tips on effective networking and job search techniques during this engaging, interactive discussion.

 Senior Fellow, Director of Diversity, Equity & Inclusion